shivaneej/Machine-Learning-Enabled-Expiry-Date-Recognition-and-Object-Classification-of-Grocery-Products/README.md

   	<img src="OI_RI.png">
 </div>

 To help tackle the problem of overfitting our model to the data-set in hand, we also tried to artificially expand our data-set by performing image augmentation on our original product images.
-We tried the following augmentation variations on our images:
+We tried the following augmentation variations on our images: <br>
-1) Left-Right flip
+1) Left-Right flip <br>
-2) Up-Down flip
+2) Up-Down flip <br>
-3) 90° flip
+3) 90° flip <br>
-4) 270° flip
+4) 270° flip <br>
-5) Saturataion adjusted
+5) Saturataion adjusted <br>
-6) Brightness adjusted
+6) Brightness adjusted <br>
-7) Gamma adjusted
+7) Gamma adjusted <br>

 An example of the image augmentation performed on one of the images is as follows.
 The original image is as follows: